1994 Daytona 500: Fatal crashes in practice sessions

+Suspension Issue Discovery

 An investigation done by the Orlando Sentinel blamed Orr's crash on a broken right-rear shock absorber mounting bracket.
 That same part was reportedly broken on Bonnett's car.
 NASCAR refused to comment on the outside investigation.
-In order to reduce drag, teams were using extremely aggressive suspension packages with extremely soft shock absorbers and springs at Daytona and Talladega in order to reduce drag.
-The cars often bottomed out, creating sparks, which became visible at Daytona during the October 1998 Firecracker 400, which had become a night race.
+In order to reduce drag, teams were using extremely aggressive suspension packages with extremely soft shock absorbers and springs at Daytona and Talladega.
+The cars often bottomed out, creating sparks which became visible at Daytona during the October 1998 Firecracker 400, which had become a night race.

-The extremely soft shock absorbers and springs, along with aged pavement (last replaced in 1979, sunsequently replaced in 2011 following a red flag in 2010 for pavement breaking up after 31 years) caused the mounting brackets to fail.
-Following the 1998 Firecracker that allowed the drivers to see the bottoming out and sparks as the chassis hit the pavement, and injuries to drivers in 1996 (Elliott), 1997 (Martin), and 1998 (Irvan) from the excessively soft suspension, drivers noted to NASCAR about the dangers of the extremely soft suspension packages.
-NASCAR implemented rules in 2000 for all series mandating specification shock absorbers and springs supplied by the sanctioning body at Daytona and Talladega, where teams arrived at the NASCAR trackside office and are randomly assigned shock absorbers and springs that must be returned to NASCAR at the end of the race in order to stop this dangerous practice.
-This practice is not used at other circuits As of 2022, teams in the Cup Series are required to use specification shock absorbers and springs from seventh-generation specification supplier Öhlins for all races.
+The combination of extremely soft shock absorbers and springs that bottomed out, along with aged pavement (last replaced in 1979, subsequently replaced in 2011 following a red flag in 2010 for pavement breaking up after 31 years) caused the mounting brackets to fail.
+Following injuries to drivers in 1996 (Elliott), 1997 (Martin), and 1998 (Irvan) from the excessively soft suspension, drivers noted to NASCAR about the dangers of the extremely soft suspension packages.
+During the October 1999 Cup Series race at Talladega, Joe Nemechek explained the setup safety issue at the post-qualifying press conference after winning pole position, saying, "Man, I feel like I've been inside a cement mixer.
+That setup really rattles your cage."

+Related 1999 Rule Change

+In 1999, NASCAR implemented rules in the second tier series for Daytona and Talladega mandating stiffer specification shock absorbers and springs supplied by the sanctioning body at Daytona and Talladega.
+At the opening of the garage when teams check in, teams arrive at the NASCAR trackside office and are randomly assigned shock absorbers and springs that must be returned to NASCAR at the end of the race.
+The rule was designed to stop the dangerous suspension setups that drivers had complained about and had caused numerous crashes.

+NASCAR implemented the rule for all three national series in 2000 Daytona 500, where the Craftsman Truck Series would race at Daytona for the first time.
+Ken Schrader noted during winter testing the car handled better and rode smoother.
+This practice of mandatory shocks and springs at NASCAR offices is not used at other circuits.
+As of 2022, teams in the Cup Series are required to use specification shock absorbers and springs from seventh-generation specification supplier Öhlins for all races, and for all national series added Atlanta Motor Speedway to restrictor plate circuits that require teams to use standard specification shocks and springs from NASCAR at the series office.